vendasta/api-gateway-docs/docs/1.-Overview/1-Intro.md

 Every request requires an OAuth2 bearer authorization header that was issued by the API Gateway.
 [Learn to create them](Authorization.md)

 ### Localization
 Translating the content in the platform is crowed sourced and will improve over time.
-You are encorraged to provide a list of languages that the user can read using the [Accept-Language](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Language) request header.
+You are encouraged to provide a list of languages that the user can read using the [Accept-Language](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Language) request header.
 Web browsers will often set this for you by default.
 If not set `en-US` will be used.

 We will pick the most appropriate locale based on the header and available translations.
 Resource attributes representing an enum will have both an untranslated `{attribute}Code` and a translated `{attribute}Name` option.
 Look for the `x-translateable` flag in the documentation.
-Translateable fields are readonly over API.
+Translatable fields are readonly over API.